kiratech/labs/Building-Castles/DevSecOps-Pipeline-GitLab-Ultimate-DAST.md

 In this lab you will configure a git repository to be processed by GitLab DAST capabilities that will affect the CI process.

-## Add SAST check Security Policy at Group Level
+## Add DAST check Security Policy at Group Level

 As Admin, inside our GitLab Ultimate installation we created the `building-castles` group, and we are going to configure for every project in it a policy that will prevent security problems from being merged.

-To activate a policy that will block merge requests if SAST problems are found, move into the group Policies page:
+To activate a policy that will block merge requests if DAST problems are found, move into the group Policies page:

 [https://172.16.99.1:8443/groups/building-castles/-/security/policies](https://172.16.99.1:8443/groups/building-castles/-/security/policies)